John Kizell: Slavery

 Surviving the Middle Passage, the boy was sold again after his ship reached Charleston, South Carolina, which had a major slave market.
 He was named John.
-The city was the center of a major area of cultivation of rice and long-staple cotton, two commodity crops that were labor-intensive and created a high demand for enslaved labor.
+The city was the center of a major area of rice and long-staple cotton cultivation, two labor-intensive commodity crops that created a high demand for enslaved labor.

-In 1779 during the American Revolutionary War, John learned of the Philipsburg Proclamation by British General Henry Clinton, who offered freedom to slaves of rebels who escaped to British lines.
-He had taken the surname Kizell and escaped during the Siege of Charleston, when the British and allies surrounded the city.
-He joined the British.
+In 1779, during the American Revolutionary War, John learned of the Philipsburg Proclamation by British General Henry Clinton, who offered freedom to those enslaved by rebels who escaped to British lines.
+He had taken the surname Kizell and escaped during the Siege of Charleston when the British and allies surrounded the city.
+Kizell joined the British.

 Return to Africa

-After the war, the British kept their promise of freedom.
+After the war, Great Britain kept its promise of freedom.
 Kizell was among nearly 3,000 Black Loyalists who were evacuated and resettled in Nova Scotia, along with white Loyalists.
-The Crown had promised them land in the new colony.
-Implementation of such plans was slow, and the immigrants suffered from the harsh climate, limited supplies and, for the blacks, discrimination by present and former slaveholders.
+George III had promised them land in the new colony.
+Implementation of such plans was slow, and the immigrants suffered from the harsh climate, limited supplies, and, for the blacks, discrimination by present and former enslavers.

 A short time passed before they were offered another choice.
-The British were developing a new colony in West Africa for resettling the freed slaves they had evacuated, including some Black Poor from London.
+Great Britain was developing a new colony in West Africa for resettling the formerly enslaved people they had evacuated, including some "Black Poor" in London.
 Most were former enslaved African Americans from the United States.
-The British offered the Black Loyalists a chance for their own colony.
+The British offered the Black Loyalists a chance for a colony.

 Along with 1,200 African-American Black Loyalists, Kizell joined the expedition to Freetown on the coast.
 The Sierra Leone Company was a quasi-business that managed the development of the new settlement.
-Kizell helped establish Settler Town, Sierra Leone, the first area developed as part of what is now Freetown.
+Kizell helped establish Settler Town, Sierra Leone, the first area developed as part of Freetown.